brunodpoliveira/Fallout1DemoAI/README.md

 first, open a File Explorer window and locate your JAR file.
 Find the JAR file.
 Right-click your JAR file and choose Open With > Java(TM) Platform SE Binary.
 If you don't see that option in the "Open With" menu, then click "Choose Another App" and you'll see the option.
 Select Open With > Java(TM) Platform SE Binary from the menu.
-Your JAR file will launch and you'll be able to interact with it.
+Your JAR file will launch, and you'll be able to interact with it.
 And that's all there is to it.

 Mac: